openKolibri/halo-90/readme.md

 ![IMG-SPW2430HR5H-B]

 #### Button
-C&K [KXT3] series provies ultra low profile minuture tactile switches and we chose `KXT311LHS` with a low actuaiton force of `100g`.
-It can be easily pressed with the edge of a nail, or a bit less confrotably with the back.
+C&K [KXT3] series provides ultra low profile miniature tactile switches and we chose `KXT311LHS`, with a low actuation force of `100g`.
+It can be easily pressed with the edge of your nail, or a bit less comfortably with the back.

-The button provies the functionality of changing the patterns by pressing, and putting into low power sleep mode by holding for 3s.
-COmplely avilible as a interupt to the microcontroller, so other uses can be implemented.
+The button provides the functionality of changing light patterns by pressing and triggering it into a low power sleep mode by holding for 3s.
+Completely available as an interupt to the microcontroller, so other uses can be implemented.

 ![IMG-KXT3]

 #### IMU
-[LSM6DSM] is a 6DOF IMU with a three axis accelometer and three axis gyroscope.
-It communicates over I2C and is connected to the hardware I2C periphiral in the microcontorller.
-It allows a fast data stream at a very low power.
-It also has additional low power modes as well as the ability to wake the main microcontrller over interupt with the routed interupt pin.
+[LSM6DSM] is a 6DOF IMU with a three-axis accelerometer and three-axis gyroscope.
+It communicates over I2C and is connected to the hardware I2C peripheral in the microcontroller.
+It allows a fast data stream at very low power.
+It also has additional low power modes and the ability to wake the main microcontroller over interupt with the routed interupt pin.

 ![IMG-LSM6DSM]

 #### Passives
-There are three passives (five if the IMU is populated) that can be any tolerence.
+There are three passives (five if the IMU is populated) that can be any tolerance.
 There are two 1 uF and 0.1 uF decoupling capacitors and one 10k pullup on the reset of the processor.
 The tow IMU pullups are 10k I2C pullups.

 #### Alignment Pins
 There are four tooling holes/alignment pins that can be used for addons.
 They are 1.152 mm (45.35 mil) in diameter and are placed 2.8mm and 5.5mm from the center.
 The earring is 24mm in diameter, weighs 5.5g and the top eyelte extends 2mm extra, yeilding a size of 24mm x 26mm.